2023-24 Scotia-Glenville Board of Education Members

 She focuses on food insecurity amongst SG families.
 She created the “Food for Thought” program, which provides snacks to elementary students who need one.
 Partnering with the Rotary, this program has been in place for five years.

-She and her husband, Joe, have three children: Zachary, a senior at the high school, Oliver, a grade 6 student at the middle school and Calvin, in grade 4 at Lincoln Elementary.
+She and her husband, Joe, have three children: Zachary, a Scotia-Glenville High School graduate; Oliver and Calvin are both Scotia-Glenville students.
 Her husband, Joe, is a cousin to current Board of Education member Hal Talbot.